 Chronic conditions like diabetes and immune disorders might also make dental implants inadvisable.
-The purpose of your comprehensive exam at Meadows Dental Group is to evaluate your oral health and overall well-being, then discuss the full range of treatment options.
+The purpose of your comprehensive exam at Meadows Dental Group by Espire is to evaluate your oral health and overall well-being, then discuss the full range of treatment options.

 Our dentists will never force dental implants on you, but we’re happy to tell you all about how they apply to your specific situation!

 The implant placement procedure generally takes 1 hour to 90 minutes.
 Most patients are able to return to work and other normal activities the next day.
 However, the procedure to place the implant leads to perhaps the most important part of a successful dental implant:

 Healing after implant surgery takes 4 to 6 months.